hiroshiban/Retinotopy/README.md

   - note 2: Psychtoolbox 3.0.15 or above is required.
 We have not tested the compatibility of Retinotopy with the former versions of PTB3 and PTB2.

 - **Graphics board**
-  - OpenGL-compatible graphic board is preferred rather than using built-in CPU graphics function.
+  - OpenGL-compatible graphics board is preferred rather than using built-in CPU graphics function.

 [back to the menu](#Menu)